-Robert Plant’s new album, lullaby and… The Ceaseless Roar, will be released September 9 on Nonesuch/Warner Bros.
-Records.
+Robert Plant’s new album, lullaby and… The Ceaseless Roar, is out now.
 Produced by Plant, the album is his label debut and features 11 new recordings, nine of which are original songs written by Plant with his band, The Sensational Space Shifters.

 Chris Thile+Edgar MeyerBass & MandolinLearn MoreCloseChris Thile+Edgar MeyerBass & Mandolin

 Bass & Mandolin, the second recording collaboration by bassist Edgar Meyer and mandolinist Chris Thile, features ten original compositions by the two artists, who have been performing together sporadically for more than a decade and made their recording debut as a duo with 2008’s Edgar Meyer & Chris Thile.
 Meyer also plays piano on the album and Thile plays guitar.

 Lily-O, an album of reimagined folk songs by singer/fiddler/banjoist/guitarist Sam Amidon, was produced by Valgeir Sigurðsson and features jazz guitarist/composer Bill Frisell, a longtime hero of Amidon's, along with Amidon’s other frequent collaborators, bassist Shahzad Ismaily and drummer Chris Vatalaro."Oh my, what joyous noise," exclaims fRoots.
 "As well as being master craftsmen," Amidon and his fellow musicians "create atmosphere—cinematic, mesmeric and groove-rich."
 Pre-orders include an instant download of the album track “Walkin’ Boss.”

 Robert Plantlullaby and...
 The Ceaseless RoarLearn MoreCloseRobert Plantlullaby and...
 The Ceaseless Roar